musicalskele/brainfuckers/README.md

 # optimized brainfuck interpreter

-this project is a rust implementation of a brainfuck interpreter and optimizer. it reads Brainfuck source code, tokenizes it into opcodes, optimizes these opcodes, parses them into a more manageable format, and finally executes the program. it has no external dependencies other than the standard library.
+this project is a rust implementation of a brainfuck interpreter and optimizer. it reads brainfuck source code, tokenizes it into opcodes, optimizes these opcodes, parses them into a more manageable format, and finally executes the program. it has no external dependencies other than the standard library.

 ### usage

 ```sh